thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 a Client are not appropriate as they could lead to unlinkability violations.

 > This model allows for private verifiability.
 Even though no optimised
-> scheme is available at the time of writting, the author recommends to follow
+> scheme is available at the time of writing, the author recommends to follow
 > advances of anonymous credential within the Privacy Pass group.
 >
 > Specifically